enderquestral/Reactifence-Thesis/README.md

 ## Building

 First, run the MakeFile in this repo.
 This is required for all functions to be available.
-If you wish to test with your own Spectre benchmark, make sure to include <sglfence.h> and if needed, have the flag SGLFENCE_MITIGATION, as seen in spectre_sglfence.
+If you wish to test with your own Spectre benchmark, make sure to include <reactifence.h> and if needed, have the flag REACTIFENCE_MITIGATION, as seen in spectre_reactifence.
 And that should be all that is reqired.
 NOTE: This designed only for x86 machines.

 ## Executing